John Riggins: Honors

 On October 21, 1990, Riggins and Joe Theismann were inducted into the Redskins' Ring of Fame.
-As Riggins' name was called, he ran onto the field in full Redskins uniform, including pads, and was received by the crowd at RFK Stadium with thunderous applause.
+As Riggins's name was called, he ran onto the field in full Redskins uniform, including pads, and was received by the crowd at RFK Stadium with thunderous applause.
 Riggins later explained that he "just had to hear [the roar of the crowd] one more time".

 In 1992, he was inducted into the Pro Football Hall of Fame.

 On October 13, 2007, Riggins was inducted into the University of Kansas' Ring of Honor at Memorial Stadium.

 After football

 Acting

 In 1994, he began acting lessons and has since starred in off-off-Broadway productions of the plays Gillette and A Midsummer Night's Dream (in which he played Bottom).
 His television credits include Guiding Light, Law & Order: Criminal Intent and One Tree Hill.

-Riggins' acting career began at Centralia High when a teacher cast him as the lead role in his junior play.
+Riggins's acting career began at Centralia High when a teacher cast him as the lead role in his junior play.
 His career as a professional actor started in 1992 when he appeared in "Illegal Motion" at the Olney Theatre Center for the Arts.
 He starred as a beleaguered head football coach accused of inappropriate recruiting practices.